 This seemed to have matcha and yerba mate which is a good combination for caffeine intake.
 I looked into what kola nuts are, and they are nuts that are caffeinated and from which coca-cola originated from!
 I find Yerba mate has a very distinctive look – every time I’ve had it, it looked like cut up pieces of leaf.

 I found that there was a very minor grit to the liquor when I was sipping.
 The taste of the tea was very subtle; it was sweet, earthy and mild, with a hint of grassiness.
 While it was on the milder side, I actually enjoyed it that way.
-I steeped it at 2 minutes, so if someone wanted a stronger flavour, the recommendations do go up to 3 minutes (4/5 rating).
+I steeped it for 2 minutes, so if someone wanted a stronger flavour, the recommendations do go up to 3 minutes (4/5 rating).

 - Type: Mate tea, green tea